Organ Procurement Organizations

 The U.S. system for organ donation and recovery is among the best in the world.
 No nation recovers more organs from deceased donors than we do.
 As a result of innovation and continuous improvement by the nation’s OPOs:

-The increases are significant given that fewer than one percent of people die in a way that allows for organ donation.
+The increases are significant given that only an estimated 3 percent of people die in a way that allows for organ donation.